Pathduck/vid2ani/README.md

 gifconv [input_file] [Arguments]
 -------------------------------------------------------------------------------------------------------------
 Arguments:
+-t		: Specifies output filetype - 'gif' or 'apng'.
+The default is 'gif'.
 -o      : Specifies output filename. (will be outputted to the same directory as your input video file.)
           If left empty, this will default to the same filename as your video.
 -r      : Specifies scale or size.
 The amount of pixels this value is set to will be the width of the gif.